Fast Car: Critical reception

-Rolling Stone ranked "Fast Car" number 167 on their list of the 500 Greatest Songs of All Time.
-It is Chapman's only song on the list, and the highest-ranking song performed and solely written by a female artist.
-When Rolling Stone updated the list in 2021, "Fast Car" was promoted to the 71st spot.
-Pitchfork named it the 86th-best song of the 1980s.
+John Tague from NME wrote, "'Fast Car' is a typically well expressed lament, not for those who have suffered extraordinary circumstances, but for those who escape one form of dead end existence only to fall into another, relative material success without the consolation of dreams for the future.
+It's a keenly felt depiction of the impossibility of escape, rendered tastefully and gracefully, charming in its simplicity."
+Rolling Stone ranked "Fast Car" number 167 on their 2004 list of the 500 Greatest Songs of All Time.
+It was Chapman's only song on the list, and the highest-ranking song performed and written solely by a female artist.
+When Rolling Stone updated the list in 2021, "Fast Car" was promoted to number 71.
+Pitchfork named it the 86th-best song of the 1980s in 2015.
+Billboard magazine ranked "Fast Car" number 15 in their list of "The 100 Greatest LGBTQ+ Anthems of All Time" in 2025.

 Renewed British success

 In April 2011, "Fast Car" entered the UK top ten for the second time at number four after Michael Collings performed it on Britain's Got Talent, one position higher than its initial chart success in 1988.
-The single was certified triple platinum in the United Kingdom by the British Phonographic Industry (BPI) in 2022, based on downloads and streaming.
+The single was certified quadruple platinum in the United Kingdom by the British Phonographic Industry (BPI) in 2024, based on downloads and streaming.
 By 2016, it had sold 661,500 copies in the United Kingdom.